 Cons

-- An annual fee applies after the first year, which may not be ideal for infrequent travelers.
+- An annual fee applies after the first year.

 United Explorer vs Chase Sapphire Preferred®